Roy's Motel & Café, Amboy, California

 driving down the street, not only once, most of the bikers are coming back a few times

-only Beale Street in mind
+only Beale Steet in his mind

 your welcome